An alternative guide to career management

 We are social animals, so it is understandable that you might have reservations about leaving your high-powered career.
 “What will my friends and family think?”, “What about those ‘hard yards’ I put in to get to this point?” and even “What about my country club membership?”.

 Well imagine yourself standing in your company car park with your box of belongings, on the wrong side of thirty, with no plan b.
 You have just joined a growing and nonexclusive enforced-leisure club.

 If you don’t believe me, you can wait until you can see the digital tsunami coming your way.
 That will be an intense, and brief, experience.
-Alternatively, you can screw-up your career and adjust to the new realities of operating on the digital age savanna.
+Alternatively, you can ‘screw-up’ your career by following this alternative guide to career management and adjust to the new realities of operating on the digital age savanna.

 The industrial era party is over.
 This is bad news if you are a denatured professional automation.
 However, this is good news if you are prepared to be human.